Private-public partnership helps to evaluate satellite observations of atmospheric CO2 over oceans

-Category: Environment Hits: 1Satellite observations of XCO2 show greater biases apparently over oceans than over the land surface.
+Category: Environment Hits: 2Satellite observations of XCO2 show greater biases apparently over oceans than over the land surface.
 However, no effective ways to evaluate space-time XCO2 variations over wide geographical areas exist.
 Observations on commercial ship tracks and aircraft routes, together with atmospehric model calculations, provide a new reference XCO2 dataset for the otherwise inaccesible areas of the world.
 High quality satellite observations are a requirement for better understanding of the carbon cycle in response to climate change.

 Read more https://www.sciencedaily.com/releases/2021/07/210716091025.htm